moutella/joycon2mouse/README.md

 ## TODO

-- [ ] Add sideways mode for SOLO Joy-Con use
-- [ ] Add true multiplayer support (currently, you can run two instances of the script for two separate Joy-Cons)
+- [ ] Add multiplayer mode, connecting and making two controllers in the same file (right now opening the script twice and pairing dif joycon in each one does this, but i think the rework will be a bit cleaner)

 ---